Hello fellow readers.

 On July 3, 2017, Mexican-American Baseball in Houston and Southeast Texas, became my first major contribution to the growing baseball historical literature on forgotten segments of Baseball history in the Houston area.
 That project earned me the Joseph Pratt Houston history prize from the University of Houston just a few weeks ago.
 The book is my first jump into the forgotten or little-know baseball and sports histories that I plan on writing for the rest of my life.

 In 2010 at the Astros Winterfest held at Minute Maid park, I came across a Society of American Baseball Research (SABR) booth.
 I participated in a trivia contest and although I answered only three questions correctly, I won a book on sports writing.
 Now whether I was excited about winning the contest or I was excited about joining a baseball club in the city I am not sure, but I ended up joining SABR that same day.
 Over the past few years as a member of SABR, I participated in several writing projects.
 A few years later I wrote a chapter on 1870s baseball in the city and a section on women’s baseball in Houston Baseball: The Early Years.

 A year after that I joined another project that included a history of highlights in the history of baseball in the Astrodome called Dome Sweet Dome: History and Highlights from 35 Years of the Houston and Astrodome.
 In that book, I wrote about three different games including a game that happened the weekend I graduated from high school in 1989.
 That book brought back a lot of memories.

-In the meantime, I have continued my writing about different baseball and other pop culture subjects as I work my way towards completing my PhD at UH.
+In the meantime, I have continued my writing about different baseball and other pop culture subjects as I worked my way towards completing my PhD at UH.
+I have published some more in the last few years.
 Check out my other writings and projects on my Academic CV (resume) page on this site.

 If you want to contact me, fill out the contact info below and I will get back in touch with you.